Protein is the building block needed to help repair cells and to make new ones.Therefore, it’s vital in creating lean muscle mass to get super toned.

 - A 6oz portion of wild salmon contains 34g of protein, as well as being low in saturated fats and high in Omega-3 fatty acids.

 - 1 cup of cooked lentils has 18g of protein, 15g of fibre and virtually no saturated fat.

-Diverse sources of protein lead to diverse consumption of required nutrients
+Diverse sources of protein lead to diverse consumption of nutrients

-By choosing a variety of protein sources, you increase your opportunities to consume different required nutrients, all of which lead to a healthy and happy body.
+By choosing a variety of best sources of protein, you increase your opportunities to consume different required nutrients, all of which lead to a healthy and happy body.

 To clarify, saturated fat is not the root of all evil.
 In fact, saturated fat is an important part of an overall fat-balancing strategy for optimal health, when combined with equal amounts of polyunsaturated and monounsaturated fats.